GL Communications Inc.

 PDA Summary View

-PDA (or Traffic Analyzer) summary view displays summary of data transmission in each direction including call identity, device number, channel number, start/end subchannel, total packets, codec type, CRC errors and bad frames.
+PDA (or Traffic Analyzer) Summary View displays summary of data reception in each direction including call identity, device number, channel number, start/end subchannel, total packets, codec type, CRC errors and bad frames.
 Each call displays Call Header with Call Number, Call Start Time, and Call Duration of the call, below to which summary of two sessions (left and right) will be displayed.
 It includes separate statistical counts on total packets, calls, and captured frames, etc.

-In addition, it provides active call graphs to view active calls over the duration of the capture and TRAU Traffic Monitoring graph to identify the frames and classify traffic.
-An Active call graph is a simple line graph, depicting the Number Of Calls Vs Time.
-The TRAU Traffic Monitoring graph uses specific color codes to identify the frames, along with the direction of its transmission.
+In addition, it provides Active Call graphs to view active calls over the duration of the capture and TRAU Traffic Monitoring to identify the frames and classify traffic.
+An Active Call graph is a simple line graph, depicting the Number Of Calls Vs Time.
+The TRAU Traffic Monitoring uses specific color codes to identify the frames, along with the direction of its transmission.
 Each pictorial block indicates individual TRAU sessions.
 For simulation purposes these sessions can be created using TRAU ToolBox™ or TRAU Traffic Playback.

 PDA Detail View